|

 does leave his rectangular prison (not shown in this exhibition

-print), he walks into the eternal light of nothingness.(9)
+print), he walks into the eternal light of nothingness.(9) After the exhibition

 of Swimmer at the Institute for Contemporary Art (ICA)